Page Updated: July 2020

 Leopard Trophy Taxidermy

-Most hunters opt for a full mount leopard display, often with habitat and a prey animal.
+Most hunters opt for a full mount leopard display, often with habitat and/or a prey animal.
 Alternatives include leopard pedestal mounts, traditional leopard rugs or plain skulls.

 Leopard Hunting Recommended Reading